ubcbraincircuits/onboarding/source/code.rst

 `pdb <https://docs.python.org/3/library/pdb.html>`_ is a module from the Python Standard Library that interactively debugs Python programs.
 This module enables coders to step through their programs line-by-line as it executes.

+	- `How To Use the Python Debugger <https://www.digitalocean.com/community/tutorials/how-to-use-the-python-debugger>`_, a tutorial that highlights the features of pdb written by Lisa Tagliaferri for DigitalOcean
+	- `pdb Tutorial <https://github.com/spiside/pdb-tutorial>`_, a tutorial that uses an example of a Python script for a dice game to illustrate the use of pdb.

 .. note::
 	A **breakpoint** is used to pause a running program at a specific location and *break* into the debugger, allowing you to step through the code following the breakpoint.